 The discounted student membership to the AACN offers students a door to the largest national organization for critical care nurses.
 Members receive access to medical journals, professional nursing toolkits and online learning opportunities.
 Their community advocates, guides and supports the daily needs of critical care nurses across the US.

 Additional Professional and Student Nursing Organizations You Can Join

 Nursing associations also build a support system for nursing students with unique backgrounds and interests.
 Specifications may pertain to your gender, cultural background, region of the country or advocacy focus.
 Examples include:

 National Black Nurses Association

 Annual membership fee: $50 for students

-With 115 chapters across the US, the NBNA offers a professional community for African American registered nurses.
+With 115 chapters across the US, the NBNA offers a professional nursing organization for African American registered nurses.
 Annual conferences, career fairs, scholarships and networking opportunities guide over 200,000+ members.
 Students may apply by forwarding their enrollment status directly to their local chapter.

 Transcultural Nursing Society